macintoshplus/test-broadway/README.md

 test-broadway
 =============

-Atempt use Broadway in symfony2 project.
+Attempt use Broadway in symfony2 project.

 After success using broadway with elasticsearch.
 Attempt to use a readmodel in MySQL DB.

-If you want help me, fork and pull request or if you have aleready a fonctionaly example useing MySQL Db for readmodel over Bradway, contact me.
+If you want help me, fork and pull request or if you have already a fonctional example using MySQL Db for readmodel over Broadway, contact me.